codex-academy/codeX_Feb2015Intro/README.md

 Congratulations you are now well on your way on mastering the command line.

+Now hop over http://linuxsurvival.com, and complete the first Modules 1 & 2.

-Make a start on linuxsurvival.com, before you proceed complete the first two lessons.
-Complete the rest in your own time this will help you alot to master the command line.
+Complete Module 3 & 4 in your own time later, this will help you along even further to deepen your knowledge of the command line.

 ## Install these software